applepwc/scratchpad-repo/README.md

     pip install -r requirements.txt
     ```

-3. Run the Flask application:
+3. Create a `templates` directory and move the `index.html` file into it:
     ```
+    mkdir templates
+    mv index.html templates/
+    ```

+4. Run the Flask application:
+    ```
     python app.py
     ```

-4. Open your web browser and navigate to `http://127.0.0.1:5000/` to access the scratchpad.
+5. Open your web browser and navigate to `http://127.0.0.1:5000/` to access the scratchpad.

 ## How to Use the Scratchpad